jcomo/scoreboard/README.md

 # ...
 ```

-You may also specify a team using the team flag.
-The specified team should be
+You may also specify a team using the team flag to get information about one
+team only.

-the abbreviation (eg. NYY).
-This is case insensitive.
+The specified team should be the abbreviation (eg. NYY).
+This is case
+insensitive.

 ```sh
 $ scoreboard -team nyy